 For pricing and subscription details, go to https://www.mcafeemobilesecurity.com/buy/

-On Symbian devices, you must type your PIN before you can uninstall the application.
-On Android, you can select MMS as a device admin application.
+- On Android, you can select MMS as a device admin application.
 This makes MMS more reliable, and it becomes difficult for anyone to uninstall MMS without a PIN/password.
-On a BlackBerry device, you are prompted to download an Uninstall Protection Add-on (UPA) when you install the MMS application.

 Will MMS work on my phone?